traveltsg.com · Case-study format

 Why we use a case-study lens

 Travel Strategy Group is built for curious adults (roughly 30–60) with upper-middle means: you value time, comfort, and clarity.
-A case study doesn’t hype a destination — it shows decisions, trade-offs, and outcomes you can steal for your own map.
+A case study doesn’t hype a destination.
+It shows decisions, trade-offs, and outcomes you can steal for your own map.

 The question behind every trip